-Convert Cell from Text to General
+Convert Text Cell to General

 - Select your cell from the grid.